DrPaulBrewer/robot-trading-webapp/README.md

 ##Tests

-All important functionality should be conducted in an imported module subject to automated testing.
-Each imported module above has tests that can be run by running "npm test" in that module's directory.
+Most imported modules above has tests that can be run by running "npm test" in that module's directory.

-The top level code, which processes user input and displays the results, does not include automated tests.
+The top level code, which processes user input and displays the results, does not include automated tests at this time.

 ##Copyright